 a small flashlight with a narrow beam (keychain flashlights or cell phone flashlights work well)

 Sometimes, during a sunset or when there are wilfires that fill our air with smoke, the sun looks yellow, orange or red.
-Small things floating in our air (like dust, smoke, or smog) can break up sunlight and make different colors appear.
-Find out if the color of the particles effects the color of the sun.
+Small things floating in our air like dust, smoke, or smog, can break up sunlight and make different colors appear.
 The water in this experiment will represent our air, and the flashlight will act like our sun.
 Which substance – cinnamon, turmeric, or milk, will make the most colorful sunset effect?
-Is it the size of the particles, or the color of the particles, that creates sunset colors?
+Does the size of the particles or the color of the particles effect the color of light?

 1. Fill the plastic container with water.
 The water in this project represents our air – the clean water is like a day with clear air.